 CO 1 recall vision, definition, conceptual framework, architecture of IoT and M2M Communication.
-K1 CO 2 describe Sensors, actuators and microcontrollers used in IoT implementation.
-K2 CO 3 Execute programs with the help of Arduino, Node MCU and Raspberry pi К3
+CO 2 describe Sensors, actuators and microcontrollers used in IoT implementation.
+K2 CO 3 Execute programs with the help of Arduino, Node MCU and Raspberry pi К3 CO 4 connect the hardware with network and basic knowledge about network К3